feathersui/feathersui-website/website/docs/haxe-openfl/combo-box.md

 <figcaption>Live preview of the <a href="https://api.feathersui.com/current/feathers/controls/ComboBox.html"><code>ComboBox</code></a> component</figcaption>
 </figure>

+> ⚠️ **Beta Notice**: This component is still quite new to Feathers UI.
+It was included in the latest release because it should be stable enough for production use.
+However, some APIs may go through minor changes in upcoming releases — based on feedback from developers like you.

 ## The Basics

 Start by creating a [`ComboBox`](https://api.feathersui.com/current/feathers/controls/ComboBox.html) control, pass in a [collection](./data-collections.md) that defines the items to render, and add it to [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).